 L’Estrange is best known for his series of large-scale choral works which draw together singers of all ages across the community.
 Find out more about each of them below.

-With its world premiere in Christmas 2017, Wassail! is a sequence of choral arrangements of uplifting traditional carols, both sacred and secular.
+Premiered in November 2017, Wassail! is a sequence of choral arrangements of uplifting traditional carols, both sacred and secular.
 It also includes one new song by Joanna & Alexander L’Estrange, Spring will come again.
 It is the composer’s intention that the piece be performed in its entirety but the songs also work as stand-alone numbers within the context of a Christmas concert or service.
 Wassail/wassailing itself means many things: a drink, a cup, a dance, a celebration, carol-singing…!
-There is also a new CD of Wassail! available now - the perfect Christmas present.
-(Also features world-famous a cappella group The Swingles)
+Also features world-famous a cappella group The Swingles.

 Zimbe!
 Come, sing the songs of Africa!